input-output-hk/partner-chains/docker/chain-spec/README.md

 -e CARGO_HOME=/cargo-home \
 ```

 Set an env variable to specify which chain to use.
-Currently, we only have "local" (devnet) and "staging".
+Currently, we only have "local" (devnet), "staging-preview" and "staging-preprod".
 These IDs are used in `build-spec` command and pattern matched in `command.rs`, `SubstrateCli impl` `load_spec` function.
 Omit, if `--chain` option should not be used for the build-spec command.
 ```
--e CHAIN=staging \
+-e CHAIN=staging-preview \
 ```

 Set the genesis utxo and governance authority chain parameters.